Ad Space — Top Banner

 Is a stuck-locked TCC dangerous?

-Yes.
-If the TCC can't release when braking, the car may stall suddenly.
-This is a safety issue.
-Get it repaired immediately.
+If the TCC cannot release when braking, the car may stall suddenly at low speeds.